learn-co-curriculum/js-advanced-functions-collection-processing-methods/README.md

 ## Learning Goals

-* Pseudocode a Real-World Use of Collection-Processing Methods
+* Pseudocode a real-world use of collection-processing methods
-* Consult JavaScript's Enumerable Documentation
+* Consult JavaScript's collection-processing methods' documentation

 ## Introduction